 - Complete background courses in addition to the 33 graduate credits.
 Depending upon the student's prior academic program, these courses generally include courses in literacy/reading, mathematics, and education of the exceptional child; - Choose to specialize in either Elementary Special Education or Secondary Education and complete their 15 credits of specialization courses in one of these two areas; - Students seeking initial certification must show evidence of having taken a state-designated content areas knowledge test (e.g., Praxis II) no later than when they have completed 27 credit hours in the program; and - 4.
-Complete student teaching.
+Complete the Graduate Teaching Internship (EDUC 750).